Phillip Chiyangwa: Early life

 Chiyangwa was born in Chinhoyi, to Divaris Makaharis and Marita Mandivenga.
 He was born in a family of 14.
 He is a relative of former Zimbabwean president Robert Mugabe.

 Phillip attended Chegutu Primary School and completed his higher education at St. Francis Secondary school.
 He claims to have obtained various professional qualifications from various institutions in Zimbabwe and worldwide.
 When it comes to some of his tertiary education he attended Universal College in Highfield Harare, he did bookkeeping, elementary, intermediate and advanced certificates.
 He also did an Advanced Diploma in Accounting.

 Professional life

 In the 1980s, Chiyangwa embraced entrepreneurship, promoting boxing and music groups, and running a secretarial and accounting agency.

-By the 1990s, Chiyangwa owned a tourist complex, a number of manufacturing and engineering companies and was involved in the ownership of Zimbabwe's Telecel.
+By the 1990s, Chiyangwa owned a tourist complex, a number of manufacturing and engineering companies and was involved in the ownership of Telecel Zimbabwe.

 In the 1990s, Chiyangwa became the president of Zimbabwe's Affirmative Action Group.

 He continued to amass wealth by setting up Native Africa Investment Ltd. and Midiron Investments.
 His companies invested in footwear, steel fabrication and metal engineering.
 He also set up Pinnacle Property Holdings which invested in real estate along with the Phillip Chiyangwa Family Trust.

 Chiyangwa's accumulation of wealth has often been associated with his connections to prominent figures within Zanu-PF.